wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 | K    | Backlight cathode                   | GND.1         |

 \* These are just example pin numbers, they are not mandatory.
 You need can use any digital/analog pin, but make sure to update the code accordingly!
-† Normally, you'd configure the chip in 4-bit parellel mode, which means you only need to connect RS, E, D4, D5, D6, and D7 pins to Arduino.
+† Normally, you'd configure the chip in 4-bit parallel mode, which means you only need to connect RS, E, D4, D5, D6, and D7 pins to Arduino.
 ‡ If you need to control the backlight, connect the anode to an I/O pin.
 Otherwise, connect it to the supply voltage.
-For a real circuit you'd also need a current-limiting resistor, but you may skip it in the simulation environment.
+For a real circuit, you'd also need a current-limiting resistor, but you may skip it in the simulation environment.

 #### Arduino code example